Video Game / Clash At Demonhead

 - Betting Mini-Game

-- Bodyguard Babes: Mush, boss of Route 16, has a pair.
+- Bodyguard Babes: Mush, boss of Route 16, has a pair that you have to fight before he appears.

 - Deflector Shield: The Barrier item creates a force field around Bang that blocks enemy bullets.